"

 On the flip side, those using PFL believe the emphasis is always on their disability, and they are more than that.
 These individuals do not identify as disabled.
 They are people first.
 Certain communities, such as the Down Syndrome community, prefer people first language.
 Many people working in fields that heavily interact with disabled people, such as social work or physical therapy, have been taught to use person first language, and many parents of disabled children use it, as well.
 Some insist on using PFL, even to the point of ignoring the wishes of disabled individuals.
 You should never force language choices on anyone.
 It is up to each individual to determine how they wish to identify, and that should be respected.”

-Communication disorders and optimizing communication
+Communication disorders and adaptive strategies

-1. Language disorders
+Language disorders

 Aphasia can affect all aspects of language including auditory comprehension, reading comprehension, and verbal and written expression.
 Modalities may be affected to a different extent, however, and people often have relative strengths and weaknesses.
 It’s important to remember that aphasia is a disorder of language not a disorder of intellect.
 The brain damage that caused the aphasia may also cause cognitive difficulties but that is often not the case.